WiktoriaKalisz/Portfolio/README.md

 - **TypeScript for type safety and maintainability**
 - **Tailwind CSS for responsive styling**
 - **Vercel for deployment and hosting**
+- **Jest for unit testing**
+- **Cypress for e2e testing**
+- **Docker for containerized builds**

+## CICD

+Portfolio uses a CI/CD pipeline to ensure reliable builds, tests, and deployments.
+The pipeline includes the following steps:
+- **Code Quality & Linting**
+  - ESLint runs to check code style and potential errors
+- **Unit & Integration Tests**
+  - Jest runs unit tests for React components, hooks, and utility functions
+  - Test coverage is collected and saved as an artifact
+- **End-to-End Tests**
+  - Cypress runs e2e tests simulating user interactions such as navigating sectionsand viewing projects
+- **Build & Packaging**
+  - On the main branch, successful builds are packaged into Docker images and pushed to DockerHub.
+- **Deployment**
+  - Automatic deployment to Vercel ensures the live app stays up-to-date

+## Testing

+### Jest
+- Unit tests cover React components, hooks, and utility functions
+- Test coverage is **~72% statements, ~80% branches, ~69% functions, ~76% lines**, ensuring core functionality is verified
+- Coverage reports are generated in HTML and uploaded as CI artifacts for monitoring code quality

+### Cypress
+- End-to-end tests simulate real user flows:
+  - Browsing portfolio sections (Experience, Projects, Interests, Contact)
+  - Viewing project details
+  - Interacting with responsive UI components
+- Ensures that workflows and responsive behaviors work correctly

 ## Skills Demonstrated